Hyperemesis gravidarum is severe nausea and vomiting during pregnancy that lasts for more than a few days.

 There is a lot of help available to ease your symptoms during pregnancy.
 Your pregnancy care provider will develop a treatment plan with you based on your symptoms and their severity.
 Sometimes the nausea and vomiting cannot be stopped completely.
 The aim of treatment is to reduce your symptoms enough to allow normal daily activities, especially eating and drinking.

-mild or moderate NVP, your health care provider may suggest:
+If you have mild or moderate NVP, your health care provider may suggest:

-severe NVP/HG, or you are dehydrated, your health care provider may suggest:
+If you have severe NVP/HG, or you are dehydrated, your health care provider may suggest:

 Anti-sickness (antiemetic) medicine may be needed if your symptoms are not going away and are severe.
 You may be worried about taking medicines while you are pregnant.
 The medicines that health professionals recommend are considered safe and have been used for many years to treat nausea and vomiting in pregnancy.
 For some women, medication may be needed for several weeks or even months until symptoms settle.

 Never take any medication without discussing it with your GP, obstetrician, community pharmacist or midwife.
+You can also call MotherSafe to get more information about medications.

 Your baby gets its food from your body even though you may not be eating much when feeling nauseous or vomiting.
 If you become dehydrated it could affect your baby so it’s important you receive treatment and fluids.
 Some babies of women with HG may have a low birth weight when born.
 However, not all babies born to women with HG have a low birth weight.